-3 Category C: threshold values to use when ambient noise levels (when rounded to the nearest 5 dB) are higher than category A values.
+1 Category A: threshold values to use when ambient noise levels (when rounded to the nearest 5 dB) are less than these values.

 Note 1: A potential significant effect is indicated if the L{Aeq} , daytime noise level arising from the site exceeds the threshold level for the category appropriate to the ambient noise level.